Booking and test day

 The Exam

-Check these points before you book:
+Check these points first:

-- whether you usually need the test
+- whether you need the test

-- how the test is booked
+- what the test covers

-- what you must bring on test day
+- what to bring on test day

 Who needs the test?